surajmitsel/surajmitsel/Cpp/read/14_OperatorOverlaoding.md

 // o/p:  v
 ```
 - In above statement both cout gives the output `v` due to the exclusive property of `[]` operator.
 The compiler reads both the statement in similar way there is no difference b/w *(name+5) and *(5+name).
-- Overloading of `[]` may be useful when we want to check for index out of bound.
-- We must return reference in function because an expression like `array[i]` can be used a `l-value`.
-- Overlaoding of [] may be useful when we want to check for index out of bound.
+- Overlaoding of `[]` may be useful when we want to check for index out of bound.
 - We must return by reference in function because an expression like `array[i]` can be used an `l-value`.
 ```cpp
 class Array{